Tokyo Marathon

 The Lowdown

-The Tokyo Marathon, first held as a full international city race in 2007 but with roots in Tokyo’s long-distance running tradition, has grown into one of the world’s premier spring marathons and a key member of the World Marathon Majors.
-Held on 1 March 2026 with a 09:10 mass start, the race draws a deep international and domestic field—entered largely by lottery—and showcases Tokyo’s modern skyline and historic districts while attracting elite athletes chasing fast times and age-group runners seeking a memorable city marathon experience.
-The event is AIMS-certified, holds World Athletics Platinum Label status, and is a Boston Marathon qualifying race, making it a target for athletes pursuing championship standards and qualifying marks.
-The course is a largely flat, fast route that threads through Tokyo’s iconic landmarks: it typically begins near the Tokyo Metropolitan Government Building in Shinjuku, passes the luminous shopping district of Ginza and the historic Nihonbashi area, skirts the traditional temples and festive atmosphere of Asakusa (near Senso-ji), and moves through the Marunouchi/Tokyo Station area toward a grand finish in central Tokyo.
-Runners enjoy broad, well-paved avenues, plentiful water and aid stations, and enthusiastic roadside cheering from local crowds and international supporters.
-Early March weather in Tokyo is usually cool and favorable for fast times, and the event’s meticulous organization, clear signage, and strong volunteer presence combine to create a polished, supportive race-day atmosphere appreciated by first-timers and seasoned marathoners alike.
+The Tokyo Marathon, first held as a full international city race in 2007 but with roots in Tokyo's long-distance running tradition, has grown into one of the world's premier spring marathons and a key member of the World Marathon Majors.
+The 2027 edition marks the race's milestone 20th anniversary, featuring a record field of 40,000 runners, the highest prize money among Abbott World Marathon Majors events, new para-athlete marathon divisions, and a Blue Impulse aerobatic demonstration.
+As the host of the 2027 Abbott WMM MTT Age Group World Championships, the event draws a deep international and domestic field—entered largely by lottery—and showcases Tokyo's modern skyline and historic districts while attracting elite athletes chasing fast times and age-group runners seeking a memorable city marathon experience.
+The event is AIMS-certified, holds World Athletics Platinum Label status, and is a Boston Marathon qualifying race.
+The course is a largely flat, fast route that threads through Tokyo's iconic landmarks: it typically begins near the Tokyo Metropolitan Government Building in Shinjuku, passes the luminous shopping district of Ginza and the historic Nihonbashi area, skirts the traditional temples and festive atmosphere of Asakusa (near Senso-ji), and moves through the Marunouchi/Tokyo Station area toward a grand finish in central Tokyo.
+Early March weather in Tokyo is usually cool and favorable for fast times.

 Race Day